tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_01_automate.md

 To explain how we automate the deployment of data pipelines, I will first describe the architecture of our data platform.

-## Architecture of our Data Platform
+## 🏗️ Technical Architecture of our Data Platform

 Our stack is currently based on the following components: